skjani314/MessMonetering/README.md

 - **Features**:
   - Review complaints raised by students in a table format.
   - Click on a complaint to view a pop-up with details, including:
-    - Images, description, issue category.
+    - Images, description, issue, and category.
     - Timeline.
     - User details of the complaint raiser.
   - Change the status of complaints via a status button in the table.